Sunday, July 13, 2025

 Let’s be clear—

-blues may be nothing
+blues ain‘t nothing

-he ever loved or nothing
+he loves or nothing

 that ever loved him,